shinshu-alps/rtl8852cu-20240510/FAQ.md

 Question: Will you put volunteers to work?

 Answer: Yes.
-Post a message in `Issues` or `Discussions` if interested.
+Post a message in `Issues` if interested.

 -----